jonnnnyw/php-phantomjs/_posts/2014-07-27-installation.md

     $ php composer.phar install
 {% endhighlight %}

-This should install the correct PhantomJS executable for your system to the bin locaiton you defined in your `composer.json` file.
-As mentioned above, you will need to tell the client where to find your PhantomJS executable as it is not installed in the default location:
+This should install the correct PhantomJS executable for your system and the required `phantomloader` file to the bin locaiton you defined in your `composer.json` file.

+Now you need to tell the client where to find your bin folder:

 {% highlight php %}